-  A person is considered obese when his or her weight is 20% or more above normal weight.
-The most common measure of obesity is the body mass index or BMI.
+A person is not considered obese until his or her weight has reached 20% or more above what is considered a normal weight.
+Body Mass Index (BMI) is the most common and reliable measure of obesity today.

-  A person is considered overweight if his or her BMI is between 25 and 29.9; a person is considered obese if his or her BMI is over 30.
+There are different measures of overweight and obesity.
+An individual is classified as overweight if his or her BMI is between 25 and 29.9; while a person is classified as obese if his or her BMI exceeds 30.

 Causes of Obesity

 Obesity (and thinness) tends to run in families.
-In a study of adults who were adopted as children, researchers found that participating adult weights were closer to their biological parents’ weights than their adoptive parents’.
+One study evaluated adults who were adopted as children.
+The study determined that participating adult weights were closer to their biological parents’ weights than their adoptive parents’ weights.

-  The environment provided by the adoptive family apparently had less influence on the development of obesity than the person’s genetic makeup.
-In fact, if your biological mother is heavy as an adult, there is approximately a 75% chance that you will be heavy.
-If your biological mother is thin, there is also a 75% chance that you will be thin.
+The adoptive family’s environment had less influence on obesity development than genetic makeup.
+This means that, if your biological parent is overweight or obese, there is a 75% chance that you will also experience issues with weight.
+If your biological parent is thin, you have the same chance of being thin, yourself.

 Psychological factors also influence eating habits and obesity.
-Many people eat in response to negative emotions such as boredom, sadness, or anger.
-People who have difficulty with weight management may be facing more emotional and psychological issues.
+People may eat when they feel negative emotions or boredom.
+People experiencing weight difficulties may also be facing emotional and psychological issues.

 30% of people who seek treatment for serious weight issues have experienced challenges related to binge eating.
 A binge-eating episode is characterized by consuming large amounts of food in a short period, accompanied by feeling out of control.